5 Tips To Help Prevent Back Pain

 4. Rest and Ice

 When your pain is beginning to flare up STOP and rest.
 Pain is your body’s check engine light, don’t ignore the signal just take a break.
 When the body is experiencing pain it is probably inflamed in that area, meaning that there is swelling.
 During the natural healing process your body increases the temperature and blood flow to the injury.
 It’s goal is to clear out dead tissue and prevent any possible infection.
 To help decrease the excessing swelling grab an ice pack, place a layer between the skin and the ice pack, and hold it there for 10mins at a time, several times a day.
 Decreasing the temperature can help relieve the pressure that can be pressing on nerves that are triggering the pain.
+Based on studies Ice does not provide long-term pain relief.

 5. Soft Foam Rollers

 Firm or hard foam rollers are very common but many have not considered owning a soft foam roller.
 Soft foam rollers help to loosen the areas that you feel have tightness.
 So many people have the idea that a hard foam roller is fixing the problem because it is causing a lot of pain.
 Pain does not always equal gain, again don’t ignore your body’s check engine light!
 This pain could actually be causing more damage to healthy surrounding tissue and to the already injured area.
 The use of soft foam rollers allows for people to decrease tightness and increase flexibility in their muscles and may decrease your pain.
+Based on studies foam rollers does not provide long-term pain relief.